-After I dropped my older son off at daycare for the first time, now almost 4 years ago, I drove up 180 weeping.
+Sharing children with the world is not for the faint of heart.
+After I dropped my older son off at daycare for the first time, now almost four years ago, I drove up 180 weeping.
 It was not my son’s first day away from me, I’d been back at work full-time for three months.
-I wasn’t worried about the care he would receive, I wouldn’t have left him if I had been.
+I wasn’t worried about the care he would receive; I wouldn’t have left him if I had been.

 Why was I so sad?